HomeTutorialsDifferences Between CCPA And GDPR Compliance

 What Is GDPR Compliance

-The General Data Protection Regulation (aka the GDPR) is a European data protection law.
-GDPR gives individuals more control over how their personal data is collected, stored, and used.
+The General Data Protection Regulation (GDPR) is a European data protection law.
+GDPR gives individuals more control over their data collection, storage, and use.
 This means companies are required to consider their data privacy procedures.

-If an organization is in breach of GDPR, it can be fined between $10 million and $20 million, or the equivalent of up to 4% of its annual revenue.
+If an organization breaches GDPR, it can be fined between $10 million and $20 million, or up to 4% of its annual revenue.
 As well as receiving a hefty fine, the company’s reputation could also take a hit.

 CCPA and GDPR: The Key Differences

-Now you have an understanding of GDPR and CCPA, let’s explore the core differences between the two.
+Now you understand GDPR and CCPA, let’s explore the core differences between the two.

 The Law

-One of the key differences between CCPA and GDPR compliance is the law on each.
-Although both laws aim to protect the data of individuals, GDPR has more detailed requirements for non-compliance.
+One of the critical differences between CCPA and GDPR compliance is the law on each.
+Although both statutes aim to protect individuals’ data, GDPR has more detailed requirements for non-compliance.
 Likewise, a breach of GDPR compliance can have stricter penalties than a breach of CCPA compliance.

 CCPA compliance is statutory law.
 Any violation of the CCPA can lead to a civil lawsuit in the state of California.